Tinkerforge/doc/source/Hardware/Bricklets/Analog-In.rst

 (see picture below).

-If you connect the Brick to the PC over USB, you should see a tab named "Voltage Bricklet" in the Brick Viewer after you pressed "connect".
+If you connect the Brick to the PC over USB, you should see a tab named "Analog In Bricklet" in the Brick Viewer after you pressed "connect".
 Select this tab.
 If everything went as expected you can now see the voltage in Volt and a graph that shows the voltage over time.

 After this you can go on with writing your own application.
 See the :ref:`Programming Interface <analog_in_programming_interfaces>` section
-for the API of the Voltage Bricklet and examples in different programming languages.
+for the API of the Analog In Bricklet and examples in different programming languages.